mil06/gcp-mdp-demo/README.md

-# Sample GCP Modern Data Pipeline
+# Example GCP Modern Data Pipeline

 ## Overview

 This demo is intended to introduce a set of GCP products used to build modern data pipelines.
 Specifically, we will focus on processes related to ingestion (streaming & batch), data manipulation, and end user interactions (reporting).
-The personas in this lifecycle can be associated to thier coresponding products of interest.
+The personas in this lifecycle can be associated to their corresponding products of interest.

 Personas to Products:
 - Business Report User - Data Studio
 - Analyst / Data Engineer - Data Prep, Pub Sub, Dataflow
-- Data Scientest - Datalab
+- Data Scientist - Datalab
 - Developer - Cloud SDK

 For this architecture, we've leveraged a publicly available data set from NASA which has recorded the meteors that have fallen to earth.